 Make-Ahead Smoothie Jars

 At this point I feel confident calling myself a smoothie expert!
-I even wrote an entire cookbook of my favorite smoothie recipes.
-It's called Rock Your Blender, and it's filled with exclusive recipes you won't find on the blog for smoothies that taste like treats.
-I recently conducted a test of blenders at every price point to find the best blender at every budget!
+I even wrote a cookbook of my favorite smoothie recipes.
+I also recently conducted a test of blenders at every price point to find the best blender at every budget!

-I hope you love this dairy-free, gluten-free, soy-free, nut-free, and refined sugar-free Vegan Chocolate Smoothie!
-It's one of our very favorite breakfasts.
+I hope you love this vegan chocolate protein smoothie!
+It truly is one of our very favorite breakfasts.
 If you make it, please drop a review below and tag me on Instagram so I can see your chocolate smoothie adventures!

 Vegan Chocolate Protein Smoothie